Contents

 Consider Team Size, Budget, and Time Constraints

-The most engaging course in the world won’t help if it’s too costly, time consuming, or hard to schedule.
-Your team’s realities should help guide the format.
+The most engaging course in the world won’t help if it’s too costly, time-consuming, or hard to schedule.
+Your team’s realities should help guide the format you ultimately select.

 • For large or dispersed teams, online or blended formats can offer flexibility and consistency